S1mpleTAT/Time-Is-Money/README.md

-【Sorry, my English is no good.】

-【So only with the help of translation tools ...】
+【Sorry, my English is no good.
+So only with the help of translation tools ...】

 --------------------------------------------------------------------------------------